yougotthisconf/yougotthis.io/.github/CONTRIBUTING.md

 ### Content: Articles & Videos

 Please do not contribute articles or videos to this repo.
 We have months of content mapped out, and have strict requirements on what is accepted.
-If you want to add new content, please [mailto:kevin@yougotthis.io](email).
+If you want to add new content, please [email us](mailto:kevin@yougotthis.io).

 ### Content: Transcripts